-Our Amended and Restated 2014 Plan provides that in the event of a merger or change of control, as defined under the Amended and Restated 2014 Plan, each outstanding award will be treated as the administrator determines, except that if a successor corporation or its parent or subsidiary does not assume or substitute an equivalent award for any outstanding award, then such award will fully vest, all restrictions on such award will lapse, all performance goals or other vesting criteria applicable to such award will be deemed achieved at 100% of target levels and such award will become fully exercisable, if applicable, for a specified period prior to the transaction.
+Our Amended and Restated 2014 Plan provides that in the event of a merger or change of control, as defined under the Amended and Restated 2014 Plan, each outstanding award will be treated as the administrator determines, including that the administrator may provide for the assumption or substitution of awards, the termination of outstanding awards, the accelerated vesting of awards, and/or the cash-out of awards.
+If a successor corporation does not assume or substitute a substantially equivalent award for any outstanding award, then such award will fully vest, all restrictions on such award will lapse, all performance goals or other vesting criteria applicable to such award will be deemed achieved at 100% of target levels and such award will become fully exercisable, if applicable, for a specified period prior to the transaction.
 The award will then terminate upon the expiration of the specified period of time.
-If the service of an outside director is terminated on or following a change of control, other than pursuant to a voluntary resignation, his or her share options and share appreciation rights will vest fully and become immediately exercisable, all restrictions on his or her restricted shares and restricted share units will lapse, and with respect to his or her performance shares, all performance goals or other vesting requirements will be deemed achieved at 100% of target levels and all other terms and conditions met.
+With respect to awards granted to an outside director that are assumed or substituted for in connection with a change of control, if the service of the outside director is terminated on or following a change of control, other than pursuant to a voluntary resignation, his or her share options and share appreciation rights will vest fully and become immediately exercisable, all restrictions on his or her restricted shares and restricted share units will lapse, and with respect to his or her performance shares, all performance goals or other vesting requirements will be deemed achieved at 100% of target levels and all other terms and conditions met.